 But, you can feel overwhelmed with infinite varieties of apples.
-To know the uses, taste, and varieties, you can thoroughly read before apple picking.
+You can thoroughly read before apple picking to know the uses, tastes, and varieties.

-Moreover, these have revamped their picking guidelines for apples during Covid-19.
-Thus, you can indulge in the joy of apple picking without worrying about your health safety.
+Moreover, these have revamped their picking guidelines for apples during COVID-19.
+Thus, you can indulge in the joy of apple picking without worrying about your health and safety.

-To pick your own apples and pumpkins, you can visit Demarest Farms.
-You can buy its tickets from the nearest farm market.
+To pick your apples and pumpkins, you can visit Demarest Farms.
+You can buy tickets from the nearest farm market.

-Alstede Farms is a family-owned and operated farm that offers apple picking and tons of fun activities, including hayrides and pony rides.
-You can gobble up some homemade ice cream and apple cider donuts from their farm store.
+Alstede Farms is a family-owned and operated farm that offers apple picking and many fun activities, including hayrides and pony rides.
+You can gobble up homemade ice cream and apple cider donuts from their farm store.
 This also has a loyalty program.